 A couple things you shouldn’t rely on, though, are breath mints and mouthwashes.

 Many breath mints, as well as gums, are loaded with sugar to make them taste good.
-According to the nutrition facts label on Altoids® mints, which a lot of people use to freshen their breath, just three little round mints the size of green peas contain two grams of sugar (not to mention artificial color and flavoring).
+According to the nutrition facts label on one popular mint which a lot of people use to freshen their breath, just three little round mints the size of green peas contain two grams of sugar (not to mention artificial color and flavoring).
 Just imagine what that’s doing to your body if you pop a few of those every couple hours!

 I dislike sugar for a lot of reasons—but in this case, it’s because the sugar in breath mints can actually cause bad bacteria to grow even more.
 So you’re not really solving your problem with these products.
 You’re making sure you’ll continue to need them.

 (Don’t think artificial sweeteners are any better, either.
 The only one I’d be willing to let go is Xylitol, but that’s only if the product doesn’t include other artificial ingredients.)

 Most mouthwashes kill odor-producing bacteria with alcohol.
 The problem is that they kill all of the good bacteria in your mouth at the same time.
 Unless you’re fighting periodontal disease, you don’t want that, either.

 Effective Natural Remedies for Bad Breath